High-speed rail in Norway: Long-term plans

 Though the initiative to the analysis itself is an evidence of a promising political climate for high-speed railways, the analysis has been heavily criticized for not being done by a recognised competence in this area, for being based on inaccurate facts, and for using gross miscalculations of important data, like potential passenger numbers and potential costs of building new high-speed tracks.
 Mainly these criticisms are from lobbyist organisations which prefer railways to Bergen and Ålesund, which has been seen as too expensive by VWI.
 Especially the recommendation by WVI to use Østerdalen (with very sparse population) and only one stop there has been criticised.

+A follow-up study on the Oslo-Trondheim route by Rambøll, commissioned by Jernbaneverket, also concluded the route through the Østerdalen valley would be the shortest, flattest, and fastest with a design speed up to 330 km/h (205 mph).
+The study highlighted the route would require significantly less tunnelling compared to alternative options (Gudbrandsdal & Rondane), reducing overall costs and construction time while having the least environmental impact.

-The Red-green coalition government did, with support from the Progress party and the Conservative Party, declare in 2013 that there will be no high-speed railways outside the regional network around Oslo until at least year 2030.
+The red-green coalition government did, with support from the Progress Party and the Conservative Party, declare in 2013 that there will be no high-speed railways outside the regional network around Oslo until at least year 2030.
 They claim it is a waste of money.
 Their opinion became opposite after new plans approved in 2018, government decided to spend more to transportation as a reaction to the same decisions abroad.